andrews-university-ecs/QuizApp-AdamHenriquez/README.md

 finalproject-AdamHenriquez created by GitHub Classroom

-This is a simple quiz taker application that allows the user to create/edit questions and quiz themselved in a quiz mode.
+This is a simple quiz taker application that allows the user to create/edit questions and quiz themselves in a quiz mode.

 The app utilizes fragments for each activity in the project.
 All data is currently stored in an sql database.